Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 ECM has been in business since 2003.
 It first registered as an investment advisor with the state of South Dakota, but then registered with the SEC in 2006.
 John Barker currently serves as Elgethun's president and owner.

 ECM primarily provides clients with asset management and portfolio management services.
-It also offers financial consulting and planning services at an hourly rate.
-Financial planning may touch on a client's estate plan, as well as tax strategy and charitable giving.
+It also offers financial consulting services at an hourly rate.
+While the firm's SEC-filed Form ADV lists financial planning as one of its service, the firm states in its brochure that it doesn't consider itself a financial planner.

 Elgethun Capital Management Investment Strategy